 Ego: Ten Myths You’ll Be Relieved to Debunk

-Ego means “I.” In Eastern philosophy Ego refers to the named self, the self of self-consciousness of self-recognition, as when you say, “I am.”
-Through popular interpretations of Eastern traditions like the Course In Miracles or Eckart Tolle’s approach, these days we tend to associate ego with unhealthy and troublesome self-consciousness and self-infatuation—ego as egomania or being egotistical.
+Ego means “I.” In Eastern philosophy, Ego refers to the named self, the self of self-consciousness of self-recognition, as when you say, “I am.”
+These days, through popular interpretations of Eastern traditions like A Course In Miracles or Eckhart Tolle’s approach, we tend to associate ego with unhealthy and troublesome self-consciousness and self-infatuation—ego as egomania or being egotistical.

 In contrast, Freud thought of the ego as forming to negotiate between human impulse and social standards, the voice in us that attempts to maintain a sense of being of one mind while negotiating between impulse (id) and shame (super-ego).
 The Freudian ego can be self-rationalizing and sneaky, but it’s not inherently unhealthy.
 Freud’s goal was creating healthy egos that negotiate effectively so that we get on with the business of life—love and work.